gilbertwat/gilbertwat.github.io/_posts/2025-05-14-chasing-bubble.md

 My beloved Theodore,

 This afternoon had to be one of my happiest moments.
-It has nothing to do with the App I built that reached a thousand subscribers.
-It also has nothing to do with the praise I received from colleagues for a well-put presentation.
-It has nothing to do with my promotion in my career.
+It had nothing to do with the App I built that reached a thousand subscribers.
+It also had nothing to do with the praise I received from colleagues for a well-put presentation.
+It had nothing to do with my promotion in my career.

 This sunny afternoon I played soap bubble with you and your mother.